Agent Configuration

 Agent actions

-Section titled “Agent actions”When a worktree has an active opencode session, you can press a to open the agent actions popup.
+Section titled “Agent actions”When a worktree has an active agent session, you can press a to open the agent actions popup.
 This allows you to send high-level commands to the agent without leaving the dashboard.

 Two built-in actions are provided by default: